jimporter/bfg9000/doc/reference/builtins.md

 list-of-lists, the inner list represents a series of arguments to pass to the executable when running it.

-If *strict* is true (the default), *which* will raise an `IOError` if an executable cannot be found; if false, it will return the first candidate as a string.
+If *strict* is true (the default), *which* will raise an `FileNotFoundError` if an executable cannot be found; if false, it will return the first candidate as a string.

 ## Exceptions